What’s Happening for Sept. 10

 Democratic Study Group at Panorama: The group will host a Democratic candidate forum that will include U.S. Rep. Denny Heck, state Reps.
 Laurie Dolan and Beth Doglio, Thurston County Auditor Mary Hall, Thurston County commissioner candidate Tye Menser and Thurston County prosecuting attorney candidate Victor Minjares.
 The forum will run from 1:30 to 3 p.m. in the Quinault Auditorium (lower level), 1835 Circle Lane SE, Lacey.
 Free.
 All are welcome.
 Information: Go to group’s Meetup page or call 360-438-5454.

 Fall Life-Long Learning kick-off: From 4-5:30 p.m. at the Olympia Senior Center, 222 Columbia St. NW, you can meet and mingle with Senior Services for South Sound faculty and other adult learners, learn about fall class offerings and ask questions.
-John Dodge, known for his Soundings columns in The Olympian before retiring in 2015 after 40 years in the newspaper business, also will be the guest speaker.
+John Dodge, known for his Soundings columns in The Olympian before retiring in 2015, will be the guest speaker.
 Wine, cheese, and other refreshments will be available.
 The event is free and open to those 21 and older.
 Information: 360-586-6181 or SouthSoundSeniors.org.

 Thursday